ultimate-guides/ultimate-guide-98-data/README.md

 If you don't know how to use git system, don't worry you can send the modifications trough the [Issues Tab](https://github.com/ultimate-guides/ultimate-guide-98-data/issues) .

+## Beta Programs

+If you want to join and help us with early access content [Android](https://play.google.com/apps/testing/com.ultimateguides.ultimatePro), we also have a dedicated discord Channel with notifications when new releases come out.

 ## Unlock all the Assets of the APPs

 Go to Settings Android/iOS and hit the Code button and type the password: **ug98**